DRL-Based Beam Positioning for LEO Satellite Constellations with Weighted Least Squares: System Model

 \subsection{Channel Model}

 Following the model in~\cite{xv2024_tvt}, the narrowband line-of-sight (LoS) channel between the satellite and the UT is dominated by a single deterministic path.
-Let $\bm{s}_i\in\mathbb{R}^3$ denote the satellite antenna phase-center position and $d_i=\|\bm{x}-\bm{s}_i\|$ the slant range between the satellite and the UT.
-Consider a uniform planar array (UPA) with $N_x\times N_y$ elements and total antenna count $N=N_xN_y$.
-The complex baseband channel vector of beam~$i$ is expressed as
+Let $\bm{s}_i\in\mathbb{R}^3$ denote the satellite antenna phase-center position and $d_i=\|\bm{x}-\bm{s}_i\|$ the slant range between satellite $i$ and the UT.
+Consider a uniform planar array (UPA)~\cite{Shafin2017_3DMIMO} with $N_x\times N_y$ elements and total antenna count $N=N_xN_y$.
+The complex baseband channel vector from satellite $i$ is expressed as